soroush/graphicsmagick/www/Hg.rst

 .. contents::

-The GraphicsMagick source code is now available via Mercurial_.
+The GraphicsMagick source code is available via Mercurial_.
-Previously GraphicsMagick source control was via CVS, but now the repository has been migrated to Mercurial_.
 Mercurial_ is a convenient way for developers from around the country or world to download the GraphicsMagick source, fix bugs, or add new features.
 Due to the way Mercurial_ works, it may also be used to manage local changes to GraphicsMagick.